PurpleKingdomGames/pkg-website/website/blog/2024-03-20-scaling-the-elm-architecture.md

 ### The Counter App

-Despite having removed all the side effecting facilities from our code, it is still able complete enough to build simple self-contained applications.
+Despite having removed all the side effecting facilities from our code, it is still complete enough to build simple self-contained applications.

-The canonical Elm architecture application is a 'Counter'.
+The canonical Elm architecture example application is a 'Counter'.
 A number rendered as text, and two buttons that increment and decrement that number when the user clicks on them.

-Here it is in psuedo-Tyrian-scala using the functions previously defined.
+Here it is in psuedo-Tyrian-Scala using the functions previously defined.

 ```scala
 object App extends TyrianLikeApp: